particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 ![](./images/02/wb-cp-boron.png)

-4. Enter the name of your device and hit "Enter."
+4. Enter the name you assigned to your device when you claimed it and hit "Enter."

 ![](./images/02/wb-cp-name.png)